Skip to main content

 Prototypes

-The prototypes define the specifications of acceptable values related to certain observations.
-These prototypes are nothing but JSON Schema that are applied to the input observations to validate the related values.
-These prototypes are defined at the microservice configuration level.
+These prototypes are nothing but JSON Schema that are applied to monitoring detections or therapy directives to validate the respective values.
+These prototypes can be defined at the microservice configuration level and/or retrieved from the CRUD service or a generic HTTP service returning an array of valid prototypes.

 tip